paralab/Saena_Public/README.md

 saena::amg solver;

-// solver.set_multigrid_max_level(0); // 0 means only use direct solver, so no multigrid will be used. otherwise remove this line.
+// solver.set_multigrid_max_level(0); // 0 means only use direct solver, so multigrid won't be used. otherwise remove this line.

 solver.set_matrix(&A);